In-Context Learning Dynamics with Random Binary Sequences: Introduction

-Here, we focus on cognitive interpretability of LLMs in the domain of random sequences of binary values.
+Specifically, we focus on interpreting latent concepts in LLMs in the domain of random sequences of binary values (Fig.~\ref{fig:experiment}).
 Random binary sequences are a minimal domain that has been studied extensively in statistics, formal language theory, and algorithmic information theory~\citep{sipser1996introduction, chaitin1966length, livitanyi1997}.
 We use this domain to systematically test few-shot learning as a function of context length $|x|$ across different binary token sequences $x$.
-We also test zero-shot learning by having models generate sequences with no context ($|x|=0$), without relying on alternate prompt formats such as chain-of-thought reasoning~\citep{kojima2022large, wei2022chain}.
-Moreover, language generation trajectories over binary sequences can also be analyzed and visualized much more easily than typical user-chatbot interaction trajectories~\citep{zhang2023language, berglund2023taken}, since the token-by-token branching factor is only two.
-Random binary sequences have also been a target domain in cognitive science (specifically, \textit{subjective randomness}), where researchers have studied the mechanisms and concepts that underlie how people generate random binary sequences or evaluate the randomness of given sequences~\citep{falk_konold_1997, tversky1989hot, griffiths_subjective_2018}.
+Moreover, language generation trajectories over binary sequences can also be analyzed and visualized more easily than typical user-chatbot interaction trajectories~\citep{zhang2023language, berglund2023taken} since the token-by-token branching factor is only two.
+Random binary sequences have also been a target domain in cognitive science (specifically, \textit{subjective randomness}), where researchers have studied the mechanisms and concepts that underlie how people generate random binary sequences or evaluate the randomness of a sequence~\citep{falk_konold_1997, tversky1989hot, griffiths_subjective_2018}.